bem-site/bem-method/method/filesystem/filesystem.en.md

 ### Flex

-The Flex scheme is very flexible in relation to the file system organization for BEM projects:
+The Flex scheme is very flexible in relation to the file structure organization for BEM projects:

 * One block per directory.
 * Elements and modifiers are implemented in separate files.